variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 1335 8th Avenue

-The Greeley Art Association presents "Small Paintings - Big Art" miniatures show for the month of December at the Showcase Art Center. &nbsp;Featuring bargains, stocking stuffers, priceless treasurers, local art, ornaments, all hand-painted gifts and morel A special opening night with artists will be December 8th from 5-7pm.
+The Showcase Art Center will feature a Book Signing by Mike and Linda Peters from 5-7pm during First Friday: A Night Of Art on January 5th.

 ### Syntax Spirits Distillery

 625 3rd Street, Unit C

-Amy Ward is a painter, Greeley native, and Syntax's featured December artist.
-Amy will be available for a meet and greet on December 1st, and her art will be on display in the tasting lounge for the duration of the month.
+Amy Ward is a painter, Greeley native and Syntax's featured artist for the second time this January!
+Amy will be available for a meet and greet on January 5th and her art will be on display in the tasting lounge for the duration of the month.
 Don't miss it!

 ### The Bean Plant Studio

 701 7th Street

-The Bean Plant Studio will feature their Holiday Sale so please come shop, warm by the fire, visit with the artists and enjoy live music from 6-8pm from Amaya Arevalo and Nick Isherwood.
-You will find ornaments, sculptures, ceramics, gourds, mosaics, baked good, prayer beads, jewelry, photography, glassware, gypsy wagons, soap, greeting cards, granola and much more!
-The artists include Susan Smallwood Herold, Elizabeth Herold McGee, Doug Wurst, Staci Leavitt, Pamela McCarville, Ann Martin, Golden August Moon, Elisa Freitag, Jason Flower, Reggie Dutka, Marybeth Coulter, Lisa Blank and Cassandra Flower.
-The Holiday Sale will continue on Saturday from 10am-4pm and will include live art demos.
+The Bean Plant Studio will feature a painting exhibit by Ron Worley.
+Proceeds from sales will be donated to the Frontier Academy Art Program.

 ### The Blue Mug Coffee and Roastery